codee-com/open-catalog/Checks/PWR036/README.md

 ### Code example

+#### C

 Consider the example code below to illustrate the presence of indirect access patterns.
-The elements of array `a` are accessed in an indirect manner through the array b.
-Thus, the code exhibits random accesses that cannot be predicted before the actual execution of the code.
+The elements of array `a` are accessed in an indirect manner through the array `b`.
+Thus, the code exhibits random accesses that cannot be predicted before the actual execution of the code:

 ```c
 void example(float *a, unsigned *b, unsigned size) {